dankamongmen/notcurses/doc/man/man3/notcurses_reel.3.md

   // bottom left) upon creation / resize. an ncreel_move()
   // operation updates these.
   int toff, roff, boff, loff;
-  // is scrolling infinite (can one move down or up forever, or is
-  // an end reached?). if true, 'circular' specifies how to handle
-  // the special case of an incompletely-filled reel. bool infinitescroll;
-  // is navigation circular (does moving down from the last panel
-  // move to the first, and vice versa)? only meaningful when
-  // infinitescroll is true. if infinitescroll is false, this must
-  // be false.
-  bool circular;
   // notcurses can draw a border around the ncreel, and also
   // around the component tablets. inhibit borders by setting all
   // valid bits in the masks. partially inhibit borders by setting